cringeyburger/cinvim/README.md

 1. Neovim >= 0.6
 2. `CiNvim` was made for Linux operating systems.
 It may or may not support Windows.
 3. Install a [Nerdfont](https://www.nerdfonts.com/font-downloads) for your terminal.
-I personally use [FiraCode Nerd Font](https://github.com/tonsky/FiraCode), which is the default font set in the editor (scroll down to learn to change defaults).
+I use [FiraCode Nerd Font](https://github.com/tonsky/FiraCode), which is the default font set in the editor (scroll down to learn to change defaults).
 4. Update packages

    ```sh